orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 all of the artefacts will be removed after the vectorization setp.

 The *LSMSSegmentation* application will write as many intermediate files as tiles needed during processing.
-As such, it will sufficient disk space, typically twice the size of the final image.
+As such, it will require sufficient disk space, typically twice the size of the final image.
 The *cleanup* option (active by default) will clear the intermediate files during the processing as soon as they are not needed anymore.
 By default, files